elixir-bridge/elixir-bridge.github.io/03_Chatter/01-creating-a-chat-app.markdown

+---
+layout: page
+title: Creating a Chat App
+date: 2016-08-04 23:08:17 -0700
+position: 1
+---

 #### Building a Simple Chat App With Elixir and Phoenix

 In this curriculum with will build a simple chat app that takes advantage of phoenix's easy uses of web sockets and evented programming

 ### Goals:

 Through this app we will:

 * gain a better understanding of web sockets
 * learn how to take advantage of Elixir's Asychronous programming model

 Getting Started